This classic, Southern Peach Pie is absolute dessert perfection! Nothing beats a fresh peach pie in the summertime when peaches are in season!

 Even though apple pie might be the most iconic All-American pie option, Southern Peach Pie is definitely a contender and something you should consider for dessert this 4th of July!

-The thing to know about Southern Peach Pie is that peaches already have so much intense natural flavor and sweetness that you don’t want to go too far with adding things to the pie filling.
+The thing to know about this fresh peach pie is that peaches already have so much intense natural flavor and sweetness that you don’t want to go too far with adding things to the pie filling.
 All you really need is a little sugar, some cornstarch and flour for thickening, and then the tiniest amount of cinnamon, allspice, vanilla and lemon juice to round out the flavors.

 Even mediocre peaches become wonderful in peach pie, you just might want to add a little extra sugar.
 You could even make this with frozen peaches, although I would definitely stay away from canned, which just can’t come close to the texture and flavor of a Southern Peach Pie made with fresh or frozen peaches.